-Local project funding was made available by the City of Clarinda in the initial amount of $125,000 along with the City of Clarinda of $50,000 with contributions from the Clarinda Foundation, Clarinda Youth Corporation, Cornerstone Bank, Bank Iowa, PCSB Bank, Page County Supervisors and an anonymous donor totaling $200,000.
+Local project funding was made available by the Clarinda Foundation in the initial amount of $125,000 along with the City of Clarinda of $50,000 with contributions from the Clarinda Youth Corporation, Cornerstone Bank, Bank Iowa, PCSB Bank, Page County Supervisors and an anonymous donor totaling $250,000.
 The property owners’ contribution of $250,000 was 25% of the cost of their building improvements.

 The Clarinda community has completed a successful Downtown Revitalization Facade Project with twelve participating building owners totaling eighteen building facades.
 Improvements to buildings included: new windows/doors, awning replacement, painting, signage, masonry work and tuck-pointing.
 Numerous meetings were held with the architects, general contractor, building owners, grant administrator and city representatives facilitated by the Clarinda Chamber of Commerce staff to review and approve façade enhancements.

 The Clarinda Downtown Revitalization Dedication ceremony has been scheduled for Saturday, September 28 – 10 a.m. on the Northwest corner of the square.
 Historic walking tours will be provided by Trish Bergren, Nodaway Valley Historical Museum Director immediately following the ceremony.